carlosms/gym-notebook/README.md

 **Gym Notebook** is a web application based on the [FitNotes android app](https://play.google.com/store/apps/details?id=com.github.jamesgay.fitnotes).

-This is a pet project for me to play wit front-end technologies.
+This is a pet project for me to play with front-end technologies.
 The code is not feature-complete or stable.

 You can try it at https://awesome-lalande-f5937b.netlify.com/